kastilyo/cage/README.md

 ## Style and Naming Conventions

 For the coding style, I tried to follow PSR coding style guidelines.
 When it came to naming conventions, I suffixed any traits with 'Trait' and interfaces with 'Interface'.
 Any other file in the 'src' directory should be a class.
+I also used underscored names for variables and properties if only to easily visually distinguish them from methods.
+There are no functions but if there were, I'd underscore them as well.

 ## Testing
 I used the awesome [kahlan](https://github.com/crysalead/kahlan) testing framework.